Glucophage XR Dosage

 - Glucophage XR Drug Interactions

-- Fortamet (metformin hydrochloride) tablet, extended release dosage information
+- Fortamet (metformin hydrochloride) tablet, film coated, extended dosage information

 - Glucophage (metformin hydrochloride) tablet, film coated dosage information